-One of Japan’s biggest sporting events is undoubtably the All Japan High School Summer Baseball Tournament otherwise known as “Koshien”.
+One of Japan’s biggest sporting events is undoubtedly the All Japan High School Summer Baseball Tournament otherwise known as “Koshien”.

 But the virus is affecting more than just fans.
-Miyazaki commercial high school was forced to withdraw from the tournament after 13 of its members tested positive for corona virus earlier this week.
+Miyazaki commercial high school was forced to withdraw from the tournament after 13 of its members tested positive for the coronavirus earlier this week.
 Tohoku Gakuin High School from Miyagi Prefecture also withdrew after one of their players was infected as well.

 Nihon Bunri is no stranger to the Koshien’s signature black diamond.
 This tournament marks their 8th visit to Koshien Stadium.
-They even made it all the way to the finals in 2009 but just narrowly missed a comeback victory with a 10-9 loss against a team from Aichi.
+They even made it to the finals in 2009 but just narrowly missed a comeback victory with a 10-9 loss against a team from Aichi.
 Upon winning the Niigata Baseball tournament and advancing to this year’s summer Koshien, JA awarded the Nihon Bunri team a 100 kg bag of rice.
-Let’s hope our home grown koshi-hikari can fuel these boys to victory!
+Let’s hope our homegrown Koshi-Hikari can fuel these boys to victory!

 You can cheer on Niigata’s Nihon Bunri and watch all the games live on NHK or stream them online through Sports Bull.